CrafterSvK/spotify-lyrics/README.md

 * Run `getLyrics.sh`.
 * Give it artist and song name

+## Override (Songs that violates with algorithm)
+* If you find a song that violates with algorithm for example AWOLNATION - Hollow Moon (Bad Wolf) just add it into override.txt file
+* How to write override (all in lowercase): ArtistName-SongNameAfterAlgorithm:ArtistName-SongOverride

 ## WARNING
 Don't use this program commercialy AZLyrics's license is prohibiting the usage of their lyrics.